felipenmartins/Robotics-Simulation-Labs/Lab7/README.md

 uart = UART(0, 115200, tx=1, rx=3)
 ```

-Then, the code will wait for a button to be pressed before changing the serial port to UART1.
+Then, the code will wait for a physical button connected to the ESP32 to be pressed before changing the serial port to UART1.
 This is done to guarantee that the serial port will only be changed after user confirmation.
 The code can still be stopped using Thonny before the button is pressed.
 After the button is pressed, the serial port is changed to UART1 and Thonny will no longer be able to communicate with the ESP32 (until it is reset).
 The code is implemented as follows:

 ```
-print("Click the button to start, or the STOP button to return to REPL.") while button.value() == True:
+print("Click the button on the ESP32 to continue.
+Then, close Thonny and run the Webots simulation.") print("Or click STOP in Thonny to return to the REPL.") while button_left() == False:
-    sleep(0.1)
+    sleep(0.25)
+    led_board.value(not led_board())

-# Finally, set serial to UART1 using the same pins as UART0 to communicate via USB
+# Set serial to UART1 using the same pins as UART0 to communicate via USB
 uart = UART(1, 115200, tx=1, rx=3)
 ```